Fuel price reporting

 Fuel prices in most large cities move up and down in regular patterns or cycles.
 The cheapest and most expensive days to buy fuel can change from cycle to cycle.

 Mandatory fuel price reporting is designed to make it easier for motorists to take advantage of the fuel price cycle to find the best deal.
 However, it will not stop the price cycle that motorists experience around the world.

-We have established a working group of representatives from the RACQ, the Australian Institute of Petroleum and the Australasian Convenience and Petroleum Marketers Association to help develop arrangements for the trial.
+A working group of industry stakeholders including the RACQ, the Australian Institute of Petroleum and the Australasian Convenience and Petroleum Marketers Association assisted the Queensland Government in developing options for this trial.